chmaha/ReaClassical/install_instructions.md

 ### Instructions for installing ReaClassical

 To just use the scripts and jsfx plugins without any customization of keymaps, toolbar etc, import my repository into ReaPack by copying and pasting [this link](https://github.com/chmaha/ReaClassical/raw/main/index.xml).
 Search for "ReaClassical" and install the main ReaClassical package along with the PDF Guide and any jsfx plugin collections.
+Use the ReaClassical project template for your new projects (you can set this in the REAPER preferences) and change to the ReaClassical theme (Options > Themes).

 For the complete and recommended experience on Linux, MacOS and Windows you can download and run a single install script that does everything for you...